espressif/esp-mdf/README.md

 #### ESP32-Buddy Development board

-ESP32-Buddy is a development board specifically designed to test the development of ESP-MESH.
+ESP32-Buddy is a development board specifically designed to test the development of ESP-WIFI-MESH.
 With its small size and USB power input, the board can be conveniently used for testing a large number of devices and measure distances between them.

 * Functions:
     * 16 MB flash: stores logs